 Find the Diagnosis

-In 2001, I began taking courses again with Dr. Jealous.
-In each of the usually twice per year courses I have taken with him over the past 20 years, a facet of osteopathy has been illuminated more clearly.
-Dr. Jealous has spent countless hours reviewing the work of Dr. Still and Dr. Sutherland.
-“Dr. Still understood the Cerebral Spinal Fluid (CSF) as the highest known element in the human body…”
+In 2001, Dr. Etemad began taking courses again with Dr. Jealous.
+Through courses held usually twice per year over the next 20 years, each experience helped illuminate another facet of osteopathy more clearly.
+Dr. Jealous spent countless hours reviewing the work of Dr. Still and Dr. Sutherland, helping preserve and clarify the principles at the foundation of osteopathic diagnosis and treatment.

-On pg.
-15-16 of the 1st Edition of Osteopathy in the Cranial Field, Dr. Sutherland describes “feeling the C.S.F…a Spark (fire) that was unerring, intelligent and in command, superseding all other functions.
-He therefore called it Primary Respiration.”
-Dr. Jealous notes “Dr. Sutherland also sees clearly that Primary Respiration does precise diagnostics.”
+In the first edition of Osteopathy in the Cranial Field, Dr. Sutherland describes feeling the C.S.F. as a spark that was unerring, intelligent, and in command, superseding all other functions.
+He called this Primary Respiration.
+Dr. Jealous noted that Dr. Sutherland also saw clearly that Primary Respiration performs precise diagnostics.